shoui520/shoui520.github.io/docs/routine.md

 The grammar guide I want you to use is Cure Dolly's Organic Japanese.

-The playlist is here: [https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj)
+The YouTube playlist is here: [https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj)

+For folks out there that prefer reading, here is the [Cure Dolly fan-made textbook](https://docs.google.com/document/d/1OwVPStFrXRjXvzmrFQUfXpEiPNspYq6JYxA4zDTlhPM/edit)!

 All I want you to do is **watch the videos** and **take notes** (Google note taking site here: [https://keep.google.com/](https://keep.google.com/))
 **Note: I recommend turning on the subtitles for Cure Dolly's videos.**